Patent and Trademark Bureau: Everything You Need to Know

 Attorneys can enlighten their clients about these scammers so that they can avoid getting duped.
 Trademark attorneys spend a significant amount of time trying to give business owners who are applying for a trademark needed advice and warn them about these types of scams.

 To protect their clients, trademark attorneys often take a step further and purposefully exclude some specific contact information from trademark applications, including the email address and phone number of all their applicants.
 Doing this can help minimize the number of these scam letters that trademark applicants receive.
 However, due to the fact that every trademark applicant must provide an email address with their USPTO filing; scammers still get ahold of the contact information of trademark applicants.

 Recently, the USPTO made a short video discussing how trademark solicitations work.
 After you register with the USPTO, the USPTO will send all official letters and emails to your attorney of record.
 Trademark applicants who haven't listed an attorney or don't yet have one must only open emails that came from the domain “@uspto.gov.”
 If this domain is not present in the email address, they must regard the e-mail as spam, as it is not coming from the U.S. Patent and Trademark Office.
 It is very important to have an attorney look over any dubious or suspicious e-mails received.

 If you need help dealing with patent and trademark bureau scams, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.